-The purpose of this plan is to demonstrate what steps will be taken to re-open the Greater Columbus Convention Center to events of all types.
+The purpose of this plan is to demonstrate the steps that will be taken to reactivate the Greater Columbus Convention Center and operate events during a pandemic.

-The goal is to demonstrate to employees, clients, attendees and guests that hosting and attending live events can be accomplished responsibly.
+The goal is to demonstrate to employees, clients, attendees and stakeholders that hosting and attending live events can be accomplished responsibly.

-To achieve the goal of a smooth and safe re-opening, this plan and the VenueShield program are divided into six sections: Pro-Tip: Press Ctrl + Click on a section below to go directly to that section in the document.
+To achieve the goal of a smooth and safe reactivation of the GCCC, this plan and the VenueShield program are divided into six sections: Pro-Tip: Click on any section below to go directly to that section in the document.